 Edges or thin areas of meat will defrost more rapidly than other areas.
 After first or second signal, shield warm areas with small pieces of foil.

-SENSOR COOKING POPCORN
+SENSOR POPCORN

-NOTE: Do NOT use the metal shelves with the Popcorn program.
+NOTE: Do NOT use the metal shelf with the Sensor Popcorn program.